SciDAS/nextflow-api/helm/README.md

-Deploy a Nextflow-API Server to Kubernetes Using Helm
+# Deploy Nextflow-API to Kubernetes Using Helm
-===

 This guide assumes you have access to a K8s cluster, and either a valid PVC or storage class on that cluster.

-#### 0. Download Helm 3
+## Download Helm 3

-Go to the [Helm Release Page](https://github.com/helm/helm/releases) and download the lastest release that begins with **Helm v3.x.x**.
-Follow the [installation instructions](https://helm.sh/docs/intro/install).
+Follow the [installation instructions](https://helm.sh/docs/intro/install) from the Helm documentation to install __Helm v3.x.x__.

 Helm 3 is used because it does not require installing anything on the K8s cluster, while Helm 2 requires the user to install Tiller.
 This chart should work with Helm 2 if needed.

-#### 1. Configure Nextflow-API Server
+## Configure Nextflow-API Helm Chart

-The file `values.yaml` contains all of the configurable values across the chart.
+The file `values.yaml` contains all of the configurable values for the chart.

-Edit the following values:
+Edit the following sections:

-##### PVC
+#### PVC
 ```
 # PVC
 NewLocalPVC: